 As long as I've known him, Michael Grossman has made it clear that he regards it as his mission in life to stop drunken driving by punishing the "bad apple" bars who grossly over-serve their customers.
 The way Mike has always seen it, suing bad bars is how you stop the problem at its source.

 Michael rightly understands that if you hit a bar in the nose hard enough and make them pay dearly for their contribution to the harm caused, they'll change their ways.
-It's a simple philosophy, but one that guides our overall firm strategy and one that inspires our team to be diligent.
+It's a simple philosophy, but one that guides our overall firm strategy, and one that inspires our team to be diligent.

-I believe that MADD selected Michael in part because of how sensible an advocate he is.
-And it is the combination of his sensibility, his leadership experience, and his effectiveness at taking the fight to the doorstep of bad bars, that makes Michael an ideal candidate to advise MADD and steer them in a direction that will do the most good.
+I believe that MADD selected Michael in part because of how sensible of an advocate he is.
+And it is the combination of his sensibility, his leadership experience, and his effectiveness at taking the fight to the doorstep of bad bars that makes Michael an ideal candidate to advise MADD and steer them in a direction that will do the most good.